 Awards and Scholarships

-These awards are open to Indigenous students who are continuing beyond first year of a program and registered in a minimum of 24 credit units (September-April) working towards a bona fide four-year baccalaureate degree program at an accredited Saskatchewan post-secondary institution, as determined by the College of Medicine Admissions Office and the Award Committee.
+These awards are open to continuing (beyond first year of a degree program) Indigenous students registered in a minimum of 24 credit units (September-April) working towards a bachelor's degree in a bona fide four-year bachelor's degree program OR are enrolled in a full-time graduate program at an accredited Saskatchewan degree granting institution.

 All University of Saskatchewan student awards can be found on the main 'Awards' page.